-Things to do in the Philippines?
-Or rather, should we ask ourselves what can’t you do in the archipelago?
-For us, the Philippines is the keyword, the magic formula, the key to endless possibilities that will make life a little more fun.
+Looking for the best things to do in the Philippines?
+Or maybe the real question is: what can’t you do in this archipelago?
+For us, the Philippines is the magic word: the key to endless possibilities that make life feel a little more exciting.

-A country made up of more than 7,000 islands, each with a different personality, can be nothing other than synonymous with millions of options.
-There are so many things to do in the Philippines and, surprise!, not everything revolves around the beach.
-While it is true that the sun, the sea, and our beloved palm trees are the stars of any Philippines itinerary, you can’t generalize and say you don’t dare to explore it just because you aren’t a beach person.
+A country made up of more than 7,700 islands, each with a different personality, can only mean one thing: endless options.
+There are so many things to do in the Philippines and, surprise: not everything revolves around beaches.
+While the sun, the sea, and our beloved palm trees are definitely the stars of any Philippines itinerary, don’t write it off just because you’re not a beach person.

-Hiking, diving, waterfalls, volcanoes, smiles, and little adventures everywhere are just some of the components that can define your trip through the Philippines.
-Just like in a “Choose Your Own Adventure” book, you decide your path.
+Hiking, diving, waterfalls, volcanoes, friendly smiles, and little adventures everywhere are just some of the ingredients that can shape your trip through the Philippines.
+Just like in a “Choose Your Own Adventure” book, you choose your own path.
 There are as many trips to the Philippines as there are people.
-Excited to find out what yours will be like?
+Ready to find out what yours could look like?

-Open your eyes wide because this couple of lovebirds, who haven’t stopped returning to the archipelago again and again since 2010, are going to tell you what to do in the Philippines, without a doubt.
-Plus, we’ll give you some tips in case you’re one of those who prefer to get off the beaten path.
+Keep your eyes wide open, because this travel-loving couple, who have been returning to the archipelago again and again since 2010, are going to tell you the best things to do in the Philippines, no doubt about it.
+Plus, we’ll give you some tips in case you’re one of those who prefer to get off the beaten track.

 Table of Contents